 This section should include any correspondence you have, whether it is between yourself and other researchers or the places where you sought permission to re-use copyrighted material.
 In this way, you can prevent plagiarism accusations against your dissertation.

-An appendix with abbreviations should be included in most dissertations, but if not, it would be wise to include one at the beginning.
+An appendix with abbreviations should be included in most dissertations; if not, it would be wise to include one at the beginning.

 Your readers may not have the same background as you, so abbreviations and technical terms may be difficult to understand for them.